chebfun/chebsite/docs/functions/chebmatrix/pde15s.md

 ---
-title: """pde15s"""
+title: "pde15s"
 layout: function-reference-item
-class_name: """chebmatrix"""
+class_name: "chebmatrix"
-function_name: """pde15s"""
+function_name: "pde15s"
-snippet: """Solve PDEs using the CHEBFUN system."""
+snippet: "Solve PDEs using the CHEBFUN system."
-qualifiers: """"""
+qualifiers: ""
-return_type: """varargout"""
+return_type: "varargout"
-arguments: """(rhs1)"""
+arguments: "(rhs1)"
 ---

- PDE15S   Solve PDEs using the CHEBFUN system.
+<pre class="help-text"> PDE15S   Solve PDEs using the CHEBFUN system.
     UU = PDE15s(PDEFUN, TT, U0, BC) where PDEFUN is a handle to a function with arguments u, t, x, and D, TT is a vector, U0 is a CHEBMATRIX, and BC is a chebop boundary condition structure will solve the PDE dUdt = PDEFUN(UU, t,